How to Prep Your Yard for a Swing Set

-A backyard playhouse creates a spot for kids to stretch their legs and their imaginations, giving rise to hours of play that become treasured memories as they grow up.
-This guide will show you how to prepare for, select and maintain an outdoor playhouse that remains safe, sturdy and fun for your children.
+Backyard swing sets or playsets create a spot for kids to stretch their legs and their imaginations, giving rise to hours of outdoor play that become treasured memories as they grow up.
+This guide will describe how to build a playground area that is safe for children and how to level a yard as you prep for a swing set.

-Choose a location and orientation for your playset; it can be placed parallel, perpendicular or catty-corner to the home.
-Consider the sight lines from the street when you are deciding on a build site, and you may want to place the playset so that it is easily visible from several windows to be better able to keep an eye on the kids as they play.
+Choose a location and orientation for your swing set; it can be placed parallel, perpendicular or catty-corner to the home.
+Consider the sight lines from the street when you are deciding on a build site and you may want to install a swing set so that it is easily visible from several windows to be better able to keep an eye on the kids and their backyard play.

-- Check the selected site for utility features, including underground elements like sprinklers or gas lines.
-Also, be sure the site is out of the way of overhead features such as power lines or roof overhangs.
+- Be sure the site is out of the way of overhead obstacles such as power lines, roof overhangs or tree limbs.

-- Leave at least six feet of open space in all directions from the intended footprint of your playset.
+- The location must be large enough to include at least six feet of open space in all directions from the intended footprint of your playground equipment.

-- Wood playsets, though durable and attractive require more maintenance.
-Redwood is the most expensive, but it is known for its beauty.
+- Wood swing sets, though durable and attractive, require more maintenance.
+Redwood is known for its beauty but generally costs more.
 Preserved pine is also a popular choice due to its ability to withstand harsh weather conditions.
 Cedar is the least expensive playset wood, but still offers a good level of durability if properly maintained.

-- Metal playsets are significantly easier to maintain, but in warmer climates can be uncomfortable to use in the heat of summer.
+- Metal playground sets are significantly easier to maintain, but in warmer climates can be uncomfortable to use in the heat of summer.